 - Add fried sunny-side-up egg on top of the hamburger patty.

 - Sprinkle toasted bonito flakes on top of the egg.
 Sprinkle salt on top very lightly; this is just to give it some surface salt.
-(If you forgot to salt the egg when cooking, then sprinkle a bit of extra salt on top of it now.)

 - Remove the plastic wrap from the top patty.
 The bottom piece of wrap should be enough.
 Top the onigiri burger with rice patty.